 - Use multi-targeted serums with peptides, antioxidants, and hydration boosters.

-- Be gentle with your skin; prioritize comfort and protection.
+- Be gentle with your skin; prioritize barrier care and protection.

 How to Adjust Your Routine as You Age

 Adapting your skincare routine doesn’t have to be overwhelming.
+To successfully manage how to choose the right skincare products for your age, simply listen to your skin’s daily feedback, layer lightweight hydration step-by-step, and never change all your products at once.
 Follow these steps to transition your routine through different decades:

 - Evaluate how your skin feels and looks, and listen to its needs.